PacktPublishing/Node-Cookbook-3rd-Ed/4-Connecting-with-Web-Protocols/content.md

 </script>
 ```

-Our form and server should now largely behave in the same as the main recipe.Except our frontend is now a tiny Single Page App and JSON (the backbone of modern web architecture) is being used for communication between server and client.
+Our form and server should now largely behave in the same manner as the main recipe.

+Except our frontend is a tiny Single Page App and JSON (the backbone of modern web architecture)
+is being used for communication between server and client.

 ### See Also